dojo/docs/dijit/MenuBar.rst

 PopupMenuBarItem widgets are the actual items in the menu, and like PopupMenuItem it displays a submenu or other widget below it.
 A PopupMenuBarItem always has two child nodes: a tag with the displayed label (usually in a SPAN tag), and a widget to be popped up, typically a dijit.Menu widget.

-There's also a :ref:`dijit.MenuBarItem <dijit/MenuBarItem>` widget if you need an entry in your MenuBar that *doesn't* have a drop down.
+There's also a :ref:`dijit/MenuBarItem <dijit/MenuBarItem>` widget if you need an entry in your MenuBar that *doesn't* have a drop down.

 Examples